 Taking inspiration from backyard deck ideas, the timber frame visually links the porch to the solid wood dining table and the green chairs are the perfect shade that ties in with the stunning greens in the view.

 18. Make it two tone

 'Maintaining and refreshing your exterior masonry and woodwork not only protects the surfaces but it is a fantastic way of creating an impression, particularly if you embrace color.

 'Although the go-to paint is often a white or off white, choosing a bolder color is a great way of creating a feature, especially if you have beautiful doors or windows in your property.'

 19. Opt for a country style look

 Create your own porch with a country element by using tongue and groove panelling, Lloyd Loom chairs and metal occasional furniture.
 The patterned tiles add a decorative element that creates a charming feel whilst being a key focal point to the overall scheme.
 Co-ordinate the tiles on your porch with your kitchen floor tile ideas to seamlessly blend your indoor and outdoor spaces.

 20. Add an extra room

-The beauty of a porch is that you really can create a relaxing additional room and adding stylish and practical furniture is key – there’s nothing nicer than sitting on a comfy couch with your legs tucked up under you with a cuppa and a favourite book.
+The beauty of a porch is that you really can create a relaxing, additional outdoor living room.
+Adding stylish and practical furniture is key – there’s nothing nicer than sitting on a comfy couch with your legs tucked up under you with a cuppa and a favourite book.

 If your space allows, then do consider a couch and coffee table – the rattan adds the most perfect texture to this wooden porch and you can set the scene by adding pots around them for color.
 Find inspiration in our guide to the best outdoor furniture or best Adirondack chairs.